Alexander-Infante/cdk-bedrock-app/README.md

   - No rotation or other configurations for now

 - 2d.
 Follow the steps above (in 2c) to place in this plaintext value into SecretsManager
+  - NOTE: Make sure you are in us-east-1
   - Secret name: `cdk-default-account`
   - Secret plaintext value: <your AWS Account ID, found in the top right corner of the console>

 ![SecretsManager_Photo](photos/SecretsManager.png)

 3. Get AWS Bedrock Access

+- NOTE: Make sure you are in us-east-1

 Naviagte to Bedrock in the AWS Console, and towards the bottom left find `Model access` and get all model access
 NOTE: This repo uses Anthropic Claude3 Haiku, so it is important to get that model (unless you want to change it)